-On 16 June 2020, the long-awaited and expected proposed amendments to the Competition Law passed through parliament.
+On 16 June 2020, the long-awaited and expected proposed amendments to the Competition Law passed through the parliament.
 They entered into force on 24 June 2020.
-According to the recital of the Amendment Proposal, these amendments add the Authority's experience of more than 20 years of enforcement to the Competition Law and bring it closer to European Union law.
+According to the recital of the proposed amendment to the Competition Law, these amendments add the Authority's experience of more than 20 years of enforcement to the Competition Law and bring it closer to EU law.
 There are no further reviews or changes expected at this stage.